jopibr/cryptoapp/README.md

-# cryptoapp
-CryptoCurrency application with ReactJS and Redux Toolkit

 <h1 align='center'>
-  Hi there 👋 It's CryptoVerse 👨‍💻
+  Hi there 👋 It's CryptoVerse is a👨‍💻 <br />
+   crypto currency application with ReactJS and Redux Toolkit
 </h1>

 <p align='center'>